AntonSol919/linkspace/basics.md

 This is simple, but it has downsides.

-There are common misconceptions on what an address is[^address].
-A host can get disconnected,
-you can't (re)share and (re)use your copy of the data, and every host has to pick a strategy when you merge two sets but they share the same path.
+There is a misconception on what an address is[^address], a host can get disconnected, you can't (re)share and (re)use your copy of the data, and every host has to pick a strategy when merging data but two entries share the same path.

 [^address]: The perception is created that the address 'http://www.some_platform.com/image/BrokenMachine.jpg' is addressing '[image data]' - this is wrong.
 The address is used for your request to find where it needs to go, this address then usually replies with '[image data]'.
 A subtle but consequental difference.
 Linkspace does not have this discrepency.